mikedilger/gossip/docs/TROUBLESHOOTING.md

 Gossip doesn't work well on physical disk drives.
 It was designed to work well on NVME and SSD drives.

-We may add a feature switch to make gossip run faster on disk drives, at the expense of possible data corruption.
-But there is presently no good solution to this.
+If your filesystem preserves write order (or if you are willing to risk data corruption) you can run gossip in "rapid" mode where it only periodically syncs data to disk.
+This should be **much** faster.
+But your database could become corrupted on a power outage (again unless you use a file system that preserves write ordering).
+Pass the parameter "rapid" to gossip on startup.
+Note that you can still call other commands by placing them after the rapid command.

-### Gossip still runs slow on an NVME/SSD drive
+### Gossip still runs slow even on an NVME/SSD drive and/or in rapid mode

 ### Following too many people